 How Do You Take Care of a Stick-and-Poke?

-Stick-and-poke aftercare is generally the same as aftercare for a machine-done tattoo, but hand-poked ink doesn’t tend to scab and won’t take as long to heal if done properly.
+Stick-and-poke aftercare is generally the same as aftercare for a machine-done tattoo, but hand-poked ink may not scab as much and likely won’t take as long to heal if done properly.
 Your artist will most likely wrap your tattoo once it’s done, but if they don’t (or you didn’t heed our advice and went to an amateur), make sure the fresh tattoo is covered for at least more than two hours.
 Then, the wrap can be taken off, and the ink should be washed with a gentle, unscented cleanser and moisturized with a tattoo-specific lotion or Aquaphor.
-The tattoo should be washed and moisturized about two times a day until it’s fully healed—about two weeks or less.
+The tattoo should be washed and moisturized about two times a day until it’s fully healed.
 Be sure to keep the tattoo out of the sun and don’t submerge it in water during its healing period.

 Stick-and-pokes are a great way to explore new ways of tattooing and gain a sense of aesthetic pride along the way.
 You may even end up preferring the process to machine-done tattoos.